Advanced Placement Summer Institutes

 The institutes are designed to prepare teachers for the College Board's Advanced Placement Curriculum.
 Participants will gain experience with the concepts and goals of the A.P. courses and their corresponding examinations.
 The Institutes will address curriculum, pedagogy and technology as supported by national standards and the College Board.

 Each workshop will be led by College Board-certified A.P. consultants and will provide participants with the experiences necessary to successfully teach an advanced placement course in their discipline.

-The following is the schedule of the Institutes that will be offered during summer of 2013, by week, along with the faculty member and the location:
+The following is the schedule of the Institutes that will be offered during summer of 2014, weekly, along with the faculty member and the location:

 Art History: Instructor: John Nici; Suffolk

 Calculus BC: Instructor: Dr. Maxine Lifshitz; Suffolk

 English Language: Instructor: Barbara Murphy; Suffolk

 Spanish Literature: Instructor: Elizabeth Sherman; Suffolk

 Chemistry: Instructor: Mark Langella; RVC